-Whether you own a Fleshlight already, or you’re thinking about purchasing one, there’s something else you need to make the most of your favorite toy: lube.
+Whether you own a Fleshlight already, or you’re thinking about purchasing one, there’s something else you need to make the most of your favorite toy: the best lube for fleshlight.

 Do I Need Lube for My Fleshlight or Pocket Pussy?

 While many fleshlight toys are modelled after a self-lubricating part of the female anatomy, they don’t produce any slippery goodness of their own.
 Try and use a fleshlight without lube and you’ll soon see the problem: too much friction!

 You might be tempted to use a little spit to prep your toy, but this is actually a bad idea.
 Spit introduces bacteria that can start to smell pretty funky after a while.

 Likewise using household products like oil or grease isn’t a good plan.
 These products will dry out your skin, and definitely won’t do your favorite fleshlight any favors.
 Plus they’re hard to wash away, and might even damage the soft parts of your toy.

 Instead, you need a lube that works for both you and your fleshlight.

 Don’t worry: we’ve got you covered.
 Here are our favorite lubes for use with a fleshlight, onahole, pocket pussy, or stroker.